ictvoip/ictvoip-docs/docs/source/admin/servers.rst

 Installing the FusionPBX API
 ****************************

-The uncompressed server module file will have a directory named [api].
-This will have the structure of where the files need to be uploaded to your FusionPBX host.
+The compressed file will have the structure of where the files need to be uploaded to your FusionPBX host.
+Please note you would also require ionCube Loader enabled for PHP 7.4 and 8.1.

 i.e.

 ::

- /ictvoip_fusionPBX_module-release-1.3.0_PHP7.4-8.1/api/fusionpbx/var/www/fusionpbx/app/xml_cdr
+ Extract ictvoip_fusionpbx_5-1-x_extras.zip to
+ /var/www/fusionpbx/

 |
 Placing the script files onto your FusionPBX you may use WinSCP or FTP.
 The files do not need to be modified in any way.